dani-t-codes/PierresBakery.Solution/README.md

 * Navigate to the project folder on your Terminal or CMD.
 * Inside the main project folder, `dotnet build` will get bin/ and obj/ folders downloaded for the program to run.
-* While you are in the .Tests subfolder, running `dotnet restore` will install necessary packages listed in project's boilerplate.
+* Move to the .Tests subfolder.
+Running `dotnet restore` will install other necessary packages listed in project's boilerplate.
-* `dotnet test` will allow you to run the test-drive-development test for the project's Models, if you are in the .Tests subfolder.
+* `dotnet test` will allow you to run the test-driven-development tests for the project's Models, if you are in the .Tests subfolder.
-* `dotnet run` will run the application in the console.
+* In the main project folder, `dotnet run` will run the application in the console.

 ### Specs